#5 Turnabout gothic compasses

 #4 Compas à bascule, probably 18th century.

-French silver turnabout compasses (also called turn-in compasses, in French compas à bascule), case 151x29x19mm.
+French silver turnabout compass (also called turn-in compasses, in French compas à bascule), case 151x29x19mm.

-Fig. 6B: earliest known illustration of turnabout compasses, 1758 Stone/Bion5.
+Fig. 6B: earliest known illustration of a turnabout compass, 1723 Stone/Bion5.

 NOTES / REFERENCES

 Turn-up COMPASSES, a late Contrivance to save the trouble of changing the Points : The Body is like the common compasses; towards the bottom of the Legs, without side, are added two other Points besides the usual ones; the one carrying a drawing Pen- point the other a Porte Craion; both adjusted so as to turn round, and so be in the way of use, or out of it, as occasion requires.